zeek/spicy/doc/getting-started.rst

       ``Version``), or indirectly via globally defined constants (as in ``RequestLine``).

-    * If a field has a name, it can later be referred to for accessing its value.
-Consequently, in this example all fields with semantic meanings come with names, while those which are unlikely to be relevant later do not (e.g., whitespace).
+    * If a field has a name, it can later be referenced to access its value.
+Consequently, in this example all fields with semantic meaning have names, while those which are unlikely to be relevant do not (e.g., whitespace).

-    * A unit field can have another unit as its type; here that's the case for the ``version`` field in ``RequestLine``; we say that ``Version`` is a *subunit* of ``RequestLine``.
-The meaning for parsing is straight-forward: When parsing the top-level unit reaches the field with the subunit, it switches to processing that field according to the subunit's definition.
-Once the subunit is fully parsed, the top-level unit's next field is processed as normal from the remaining input data.
+    * A field can have another unit as its type; here that's the case for the ``version`` field in ``RequestLine``; we say that ``Version`` is a *subunit* of ``RequestLine``.
+The meaning for parsing is straight-forward: When reaching a field with a subunit, parsing switches to process that field according to its subunit.
+      Once parsing of the subunit completed, it continues at the previous unit's next field with the remaining input data.

     * We can specify code to be executed when a unit has been completely parsed by implementing a hook called ``%done``.
       Inside the hook's code body, statements can refer to the unit instance currently being parsed through an implicitly defined ``self`` identifier.
-Through ``self`, they can then access any fields already parsed by using a standard attribute notation (``self.<field>``).
-As the access to ``version`` shows, this also works for getting to fields nested inside subunits.
-In the example, we tell the generated parser to print out three of the parsed fields whenever a ``RequestLine`` has been fully parsed.
+Through ``self``, already parsed fields can be accessed using standard attribute notation (``self.<field>``).
+As the access to ``self.version.number`` shows, this also works for fields nested inside subunits.
+In the given example, the generated parser prints out three of the parsed fields whenever a ``RequestLine`` has been fully parsed.

-    * The ``public`` keyword declares the parser being generated for a unit to be exposed to external host applications wanting to deploy it.
-Only exported units can later be used as the starting point for feeding input; non-public subunits cannot be directly instantiated from host applications.
+    * The ``public`` keyword exposes the generated parser of a unit to external host applications.
+      Only public units can be used as an entry point for feeding input data; non-public subunits cannot be directly instantiated from host applications.

 Now let us see how we turn this into an actual parser that we can run.
 Spicy comes with a tool called ``spicy-driver`` that acts as a generic, standalone host application for Spicy parsers: It compiles Spicy scripts into code and then feeds them its standard input as data to parse.
-Internally, ``spicy-driver`` uses much of the same machinery as ``spicyc``, it just provides additional code kicking off the actual parsing as well.
+Internally, ``spicy-driver`` uses much of the same machinery as ``spicyc``, but provides additional code kicking off the actual parsing as well.

 With the above Spicy script in a file ``my-http.spicy``, we can use